RaflyQowi/End-to-End-DL-Monkeypox-Skin/README.md

    dvc dag
    ```

-**Note: This Project is for Learning MLOps**

-This project is focused on learning MLOps practices using TensorFlow, TensorBoard, and DVC.
-It is not aimed at achieving the highest accuracy in a classification problem.
-Instead, it provides a practical hands-on experience for understanding and implementing MLOps concepts in a real-world scenario.

 ```

-Feel free to modify it further based on your specific needs or preferences!
+Feel free to adjust it further according to your preferences!
 ```